AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 Any resource can include a **period** or periods, which are visualized as timeline elements.

-For resources, use the following data fields:
+The following data fields are used to set resources:

 * `"name"` to set names
 * `"id"` to set unique identifiers